 References to other documents

-- If a link downloads a file, the link text needs to indicate this action as well as the file type.
+If a link downloads a file, then make that clear in the link text, and mention the file type.

 Cross-references within generated reference documents